dvingerh/PyInstaLive/FAQ.md

 #### Option 1 - Checking your following users

-You can use the `--download-following` function to check for available livestreams and replays from your following user list.
+You can use the `--download-following` function to check for available livestreams from your following user list.
 Read the [Help Documents](https://github.com/notcammy/PyInstaLive/blob/master/MOREHELP.md) for more information.

 #### Option 2 - Using external scripts
 ##### Note: Continuously checking for livestreams with an external script is considered suspicious behaviour by Instagram.
 Use a timeout as large as possible to decrease the chances of your account, device or IP from getting flagged as suspicious and getting blocked as a result of that.
 Use the scripts below at your own risk.